This topic describes how to:

 Choosing the right significance level should balance the types of tests you are running, the confidence you want to have in the tests, and the amount of traffic you actually receive.

-One-tailed and two-tailed tests in Optimizely
+One-tailed and two-tailed tests

 When you run a test, you can run a one-tailed or two-tailed test.
 Two-tailed tests are designed to detect differences between your original and your variation in both directions: they tell you if your variation is a winner and if your variation is a loser.
 A one-tailed test will tell you whether your variation is a winner or a loser, but not both.
 One-tailed tests are designed to detect differences between your original and your variation in only one direction.